SOLAS-TTRPG/SOLAS/Boons.md

 ### War Domain
 - **War Priest**.
 You can make an additional attack with a weapon on your turn, even if you've already attacked with it.
 - **Guided Strike**.
 When you make an attack roll, you can add R2.

+## Druidic
+You gain the ability to take on the form of a creature you have seen before.
+Twice per rest, you may change your form.
+This form may have a total of 4 + your level points in its primary attributes, but you may choose to use your normal **Mind** score instead of the form's.
+You do not wear any armor and are unable to use equipment, but you do gain temporary heart equal to your level.
+When the temporary heart drops to zero (or when you choose), you revert back to your original form.

 ## Duelist
 If you are wearing light or no armor, you can use your dexterity instead of strength when rolling damage with a light or medium melee weapon.
 Additionally, if you are attacked by a creature within melee range, you can spend one **Focus** to impose disadvantage on the roll.